apache/cloudberry-bootcamp/README.md

   <img src="https://contrib.rocks/image?repo=cloudberrydb/bootcamp" />
 </a>

-We welcome your contributions to the Cloudberry Database Bootcamp.
+We welcome your contributions to the Apache Cloudberry (Incubating) Bootcamp.
 Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ## License